googleapis/google-cloud-cpp/google/cloud/bigtable/README.md

-  `google::cloud::bigtable::internal`, fixing constant names to follow the Google Style Guide, simplify the generation of version metadata, make it easier to import the code into Google, turned on `-Wextra` for our builds, moved the sanitizer builds to Bazel,
+  `google::cloud::bigtable::internal`, fixing constant names to follow the Google Style Guide, simplify the generation of version metadata, make it easier to import the code into Google, turned on `-Wextra` for our builds, moved the sanitizer builds to Bazel, and refactoring generic gRPC utilities to a new common library.

 ### v0.10.x - 2019-06